datenguide/datenguide/docs/_canvas/8-contributor-profiles.md

 layout: page
 # You can change next part to add your ideas
 item:
+  - Civic technologists
-  - Privacy activists
+  - Web developers
   - UX designers
-  - Facilitators
+  - data journalists
-  - Local privacy specialists

 ---

 Long description if needed